Mark 1.2-6,

 Luke didn’t bother to describe what John looked like; just what he did and said.
 There is some hint about his appearance when Gabriel instructed his father Zachariah that he’d never drink wine.

 The other purpose was the camelhair meant John, though a priest, wasn’t going to temple.
-Camels were ritually unclean animals.
+Camels are

-In case you’re worried, locusts were ritually clean.
+In case you’re worried, locusts are ritually clean.

 The original purpose of baptism was to get you ritually clean so you could go to temple.
-Or, the Pharisees taught, synagogue.
+Or, as was Pharisee custom, synagogue.
 If you’re gonna worship God, be in his presence, you gotta be ritually clean.
-Now, since we Christians are the Holy Spirit’s temple,
+Now, since

 But John’s form of baptism was about repenting of our sins: People are to leave behind their former sinful way of life, and return to worshiping God.
 And what better way to represent this than simple ritual washing?
 Get baptized.
 Get forgiven.
 Be clean.